Soon Valley: Gateway to Soon Sakesar

 The Government of Punjab constructed the road from Nurewala to Naushera in recognition of services rendered by the Awans of Soon Valley during the First World War.
 Sir W.M.
 Hailey, the Governor of Punjab, formally opened the road on April 1, 1928 – as commemorated on plaques between Khushab and Sakesar as the road enters the hills.

 Culture

-Many inhabitants of the valley descend from tribes of Arab origin (unauthenticated information).
-Islamic culture and traditions are the norm.
-Practices include arranged marriages according to the Islamic traditions, where the wedding ceremony takes place at a mosque.
+Many inhabitants of the valley descend from local tribes and classical culture and traditions are the norm.
+Practices include arranged marriages according to the traditions, where the wedding ceremony takes place at a mosque.
 The Nikah is attended by close family members, relatives, and friends of the bride and groom.
 Usually men and women participants at the wedding ceremony are separated, either sitting in separate rooms or with a purdah (curtain) separating them.
 Luddi is a folk dance for celebratory occasions, when the music is often played on the dhol drum and shehnai oboe.